DWTechs/Passken.js/README.md

 - Only 1 dependency to check inputs variables
 - Very lightweight
 - Thoroughly tested
-- Works in Node.js
+- Imported as EcmaScrypt module
-- EcmaScrypt module
+- Works in Javascript and Typescript
 - Written in Typescript